tud-hri/joan/docs/advancedsteps-add-custom-module.md

 so if you want to use a variable you'll need to define a getter and setter in here, another thing about the shared variables is that we convert them to `c-types`, this is needed because if you do not use `serializable` or `pickleable` variables you will not be able to share them over multiple processes.

-The `process` class, this class is what will actually loop once joan is running, an important thing with the `process` class is that it inherits from
+The `process` class will actually loop once joan is running, an important thing with the `process` class is that it inherits from
 `multiprocess.process`, meaning it is a multiprocess.
 There are all kinds of pros and cons to using multiprocessing which we will not go into here but the main advantage is that we can run our modules in parallel rather than sequential.